top of page

 We are a registered ‘Good’ Provider and you can find our most recent Ofsted Report Here

 The Early Years Foundation Stage (EYFS) was originally launched in 2008.
 It is the statutory framework for all early years providers in England.
 The Statutory Framework for the Early Years Foundation Stage sets the standards that all early years providers must meet.
 Early years providers in England who provide care and learning for children from birth to the end of reception class must comply with the EYFS Statutory Framework.
 Ofsted regulate and inspect all early years providers against the safeguarding and welfare requirements and areas of learning to determine how well children are kept safe and healthy.
-From time to time the EYFS is updated and refreshed, so far this has happened in 2012, 2014 and 2017.
+From time to time the EYFS is updated and refreshed, so far this has happened in 2012, 2014, 2017 and 2021.

 The EYFS enables our practitioners to provide a quality education with a curriculum that staff can use to facilitate learning, deliver high quality learning experiences and enable us to plan environments that provide activities and opportunities, to ensure that every child’s learning and development is as interactive and fun as possible, and is based upon that child’s interests.
 Learning opportunities are provided from well-planned activities that are always delivered through child-led or adult-led sessions and are planned focusing on the Intent (what does the child need?), the Implementation (how are we going to enable the learning to take place?) and the Impact (what did the child learn?)